-The racing glove, for very good reason, has always been one of the hardest things for manufacturers to create, simply because no other limb or appendage has the same wealth of movement to accommodate.
+Racing gloves, for good reason, have always been one of the trickiest things for manufacturers to create, because no other limb or appendage has the same wealth of movement to accommodate.
 And, at the same time, they must be as protective as possible without being restrictive, but also allow a huge amount of feel, too.
 Not an easy ask when you think of it in those terms, nor is it a surprise that the now venerable race glove often takes a little longer to break in than mittens for other disciplines, or time of year.

 Like any other product in our market, we have those at the ‘bottom’ and those at the ‘top’, in terms of specification and prices.
 But, even the ‘cheap’ gloves are now brilliant, offering similar spec’ to top drawer offerings.
 And when we say cheap, we don’t mean £20 bargain bin fare – avoid like the plague, with decent gloves not costing the earth there’s no excuse to ever pick up that kind of woeful tat, and shame on you if you do, on your head (or hands…) be it!

 For now, here’s a selection of the very best at all sorts of price points – enjoy!